REPORTS

 Since 1973, major unilateral and multilateral oil embargoes have been imposed by oil importers rather than exporters.
 The most typical examples include restrictions on Iran, Iraq, Syria, and Venezuela.

-Iran: Oil for Nuclear Weapons
+Iran: Oil for nuclear weapons

 Energy sanctions against Iran have been in place with little interruption for more than 40 years.
 The U.S. first banned Iranian oil imports after the Islamic Revolution and the 1979 hostage-taking at the U.S. Embassy in Tehran.
 In the 1990s and 2000s, the range of restrictive measures expanded to a ban on investment in the oil and gas sector, equipment supplies and servicing oil traders by U.S. banks.
 The EU and other U.S. allies joined the sanctions.